CKs-Technology-News/PrivacyTools/README.md

 ### [Send files between devices](#send-files-between-devices)
 - [Android File Transfer For Linux (and Mac OS X) (USB)](https://github.com/whoozle/android-file-transfer-linux/blob/master/README.md)
+- [CopyPaste.me](https://copypaste.me/) – Helps you when you need to send a password, text snippet or file from one phone, laptop or tablet to another device.
+- [Datash](https://datash.co/) – Send or receive text or file from one device to another one through browser, it doesn't require any login or registration.
 - [Http Share](https://github.com/marcosdiez/shareviahttp/) – A simple way to share files on your phone or tablet with any other phone, computer or tablet.
 - [LanXchange](https://github.com/tfg13/LanXchange/) – Configuration-free, cross-platform file transfers for your local network.
 - [Mass Transfer](https://github.com/hexian000/MassTransfer/blob/master/README.md) – Only between Androids.